Ai in retail banking

 • Retail banks can use AI technology in many ways, such as improving credit scoring, fraud detection, customer service, personalization, and onboarding for new customers.

-• Implementing AI is a complex process that requires careful preparation, including upgrading infrastructure, managing data effectively, and strengthening security before developing AI models.
+• Implementing artificial intelligence is a complex process that requires careful preparation, including upgrading infrastructure, managing data effectively, and strengthening security before developing AI models.

-• AI is already making an impact in retail banking, and trends suggest its role will continue to grow, especially with the automation possibilities offered by generative AI.
+• Artificial intelligence is already making an impact in retail banking, and trends suggest its role will continue to grow, especially with the automation possibilities offered by generative AI.

 AI use cases in retail banking: From fraud detection to personalization and beyond

-Deloitte reports that AI is no longer just a tool within the strategy of leading innovators in the banking and financial services industry.
-It has become a “determinant of strategy,” with market leaders shaping their long-term goals around AI technology
+Deloitte reports that artificial intelligence is no longer just a tool within the strategy of leading innovators in the banking and financial services industry.
+It has become a “determinant of strategy,” with market leaders shaping their long-term goals around AI technology.

 Credit scoring and loan approvals